The drug and alcohol counseling certificate program prepares master's- and doctoral-level professionals to:

 Curriculum and Timeline

 The program is 13 quarter units and anticipated to be completed in one year with full-time enrollment.
 The 100% online program consists of both synchronous and asynchronous content.
 Each practicum course is synchronous--students and the professor meet via Zoom for two consecutive hours every other week during the quarter (5 meetings each quarter).
 All other courses are asynchronous--students and the professor remain in consistent contact but there are no required meeting times.
+The program is available online only and is authorized in these states.

 Additional requirements: 200 hours of clinical field work

-- Practicum courses: $150/unit
+- Practicum courses: $150/unit.

 - Cost of books vary but students may expect to invest a minimum of $100/quarter on textbooks.